 What if My Basement Windows are Below Ground Level?

-Using timber or concrete blocks in the well makes it uncomplicated to add steps.
+Using timber or concrete blocks in the well makes it simple to add steps.
 Plus, you can incorporate several small landscaping features, like crushed rock or potted plant.

-It's OK for basement windows to be under a deck or porch.
-But there needs to be enough space for an average-sized adult to get out.
+It's all right for basement windows to be under a deck or porch.
+But there needs to be enough space for an average-sized adult to escape.

 There should be at least 36 inches between the top of the window well and the bottom of the deck or porch joists.